aicd0/ComicReader/README.md

 - Open [ComicReader.sln](src/ComicReader.sln) in Visual Studio to build and run the Comic Reader app.

 ## Contributing
-Pull requests are welcomed any time.
-If Comic Reader is not working properly, you can also [submit an issue on GitHub](https://github.com/aicd0/ComicReader/issues/new/choose).
+This project currently does not accept pull requests.
+If Comic Reader is not working properly, you can [submit an issue on GitHub](https://github.com/aicd0/ComicReader/issues/new/choose).

 ## License
 Licensed under the [MIT License](./LICENSE).